theman-oj10/CareerSync/docs/DeveloperGuide.md

    Expected: No task is edited.
 Error details shown in the status message.
 Status bar remains the same.

-5. Other incorrect `setdeadline` commands to try: `setdeadline`, `setdeadline 1`, `setdeadline 1 1`, `setdeadline 1 /selecttask 1 /deadline 10-10-2024`, `setdeadline 1 /selecttask 1 10/10/2024`, `setdeadline 1 /selecttask 1 /deadline`, `setdeadline x /selecttask 1 /deadline 10/10/2024` (where x is larger than the internship list size), `setdeadline 1 /selecttask x /deadline 10/10/2024` (where x is larger than the task list size)<br>
+5. Other incorrect `setdeadline` commands to try: `setdeadline`, `setdeadline 1`,`setdeadline -1 /selecttask 1 /deadline 10/10/2024`,`setdeadline 1 1`, `setdeadline 1 /selecttask 1 /deadline 10-10-2024`, `setdeadline 1 /selecttask 1 10/10/2024`, `setdeadline 1 /selecttask 1 /deadline`, `setdeadline x /selecttask 1 /deadline 10/10/2024` (where x is larger than the internship list size), `setdeadline 1 /selecttask x /deadline 10/10/2024` (where x is larger than the task list size)<br>
    Expected: Similar to previous.